Alterbute: Editing Intrinsic Attributes of Objects in Images: Acknowledgments

 \section{Acknowledgments}

-We thank Shira Bar-On for creating the figures and visualizations.
-We also thank Tomer Golany, Dani Lischinski, Asaf Shul, Shmuel Peleg, Bar Cavia, and Nadav Magar for their valuable feedback and discussions.
-Tal Reiss is supported by the Google PhD Fellowship. {
+We thank Shira Bar On for creating the figures and visualizations.
+We also thank Tomer Golany, Dani Lischinski, Yarden Frenkel, Asaf Shul, Shmuel Peleg, Bar Cavia, and Nadav Magar for their valuable feedback and discussions.
+Tal Reiss is supported by the Google PhD Fellowship.